-*Individual Memberships available at Discovery Place Science and Discovery Place Nature only. **Guest passes are available for Family Memberships only.
+*Individual Memberships available at Discovery Place Science and Discovery Place Nature only. **Family Museum Memberships at Discovery Place Kids-Rockingham are $130 ***Guest passes are available for Family Memberships only.

-Youth Development Program participants who complete at least 70 hours of volunteer work will receive a Family Membership to all Museums valued at $200.00.
+Youth Development Program participants who complete at least 100 hours of volunteer work will receive a Family Membership to all Museums valued at $200.00.

 Youth Development Program Tiers

-- APPRENTICE (ages 13 - 17)
+- APPRENTICE (Rising 9 - 12)

-Apprentices must complete 100 hours of service over a maximum of six months.
-Summer and school year sessions are available at Discovery Place Science, Discovery Place Nature and Discovery Place Kids.
+Apprentices must complete 100 hours of service over a maximum of 9 months.
+Summer and school year sessions are available at Discovery Place Science, Discovery Place Nature and Discovery Place Kids-Huntersville.

-- STEM INTERN (Grades 9 - 12)
+- STEM INTERN I (Grades 10 - 12)

-High school students who complete their Apprenticeship in good standing may apply to become a STEM Intern.
-Interns receive training in science content and informal science education in order to co-facilitate special programs, including family workshops and events, Summer Camps, early childhood programs and Birthday Parties, and support school groups who participate in classes while on field trips.
-Interns are required to complete 100 service hours over a maximum of nine months.
-STEM Intern positions are currently available at Discovery Place Science only.
+Students who complete their Apprenticeship in good standing may apply to become a STEM Intern.
+Interns receive training in science content and informal science education in order to co-facilitate workshops and special programs.
+Interns have access to varied leaders within their departments.

-- STEM AMBASSADOR (Grades 10 - 12)
+- STEM Intern II (Ambassador) (Grades 11 - 12)

-- Volunteer K - Age 17
+- Ages 13 - 17

 Kathleen Kennedy Foundation